YT37/PythonCodes/README.md

 # PythonSnippets

-- These are small projects or code snippets from diffrent tutorials.
+- These are small projects or code snippets from diffrent tutorials in Python.

 # Requirements
  - They are in their respective folders